 Maasai Village Visit

-Amboseli is also known for its Maasai culture.
+Amboseli is also very well known for its Maasai culture.
 The Maasai are indigenous to the area, and visiting their villages is one of the most special things you can do in Amboseli.

 Game Drive in Conservancies

-Besides the Amboseli National Park, you also have the chance to go on game drives in the local conservancies.
+Besides the Amboseli National Park, you can also go on game drives in the local conservancies.
 These conservancies around Amboseli National Park play a crucial role in wildlife conservation and community development.
 The amazing thing is that they work in collaboration with local Maasai communities to protect the environment and wildlife while promoting sustainable tourism.

 Sundowner at Gorge